- 620 to 725 HP Big-Block Based Engine -

 EPI developed an aircraft-suitable accessory drive system and an aircraft-suitable 18-quart wet sump oil system.
 The oil system can maintain oil pressure in any pitch / roll attitude up to 50 degrees away from straight and level.
 This configuration is shown below, with the EPI Mark-15 gearbox.

-Note that the Stage-1 EPI version found a significant power increase over the factory configuration in the upper RPM range.
-This was mainly due to (a) the EPI oil system substantially reducing windage losses, (b) the tailored header design, and (c) some small but significant changes in the valvetrain.
+With the EPI Stage-1 version (green power and torque curves), we found a meaningful power increase over the factory configuration in the upper RPM range, which allows the engine to produce 620 HP at 5000 RPM (3645 fpm) for takeoff, while it makes 485 hp at a 4000 RPM cruise (2917 fpm) setting and 425 HP at a 3500 RPM cruise setting (2552 fpm).
+This takeoff power improvement was mainly due to (a) the EPI oil system, which substantially reduces windage losses, (b) the tailored header design, and (c) some small but significant changes in the valvetrain.

 The installation weight of this powerplant is such that it is only suitable for an aircraft which is equipped with a heavy powerplant and propeller to begin with.
 The complete powerplant as pictured above (with accessories and gearbox) weighs 763 pounds.
 Add a 160 pound propeller & spinner, a 56-pound engine mount, heat exchangers, other cooling system components, air intake system, ductwork, exhaust system, oil filter and plumbing, cowling, etc. and the entire installation weight is approaching 1250 pounds.